miningchi/chicrime/README.md

 This site is designed for people to learn and explore relationships in crime data.
 Portions of the site may have errors/slowdowns if you either try to query too much data or have a query that is too narrow.

 All the data and and code for this site are all freely available.
 If you are interested in data visualization, statistics, or crime - then join us!
-A list of our current team members and contact info is also shown on the credits page.